flukejones/room4doom/README.md

 - Bundled SDL2: `cargo build --features "sdl2-bundled"`
 - Distro SDL2: `cargo build`

-The distro requires SDL2 + SDL2-mixer to be installed along with the related dev packages.
+The distro requires SDL2 + SDL2-mixer to be installed along with the related dev packages including `alsa-lib-devel` and `pulseaudio-libs-devel`.
 Music support requires fluidsynth or timidity to be installed along with files in the `data/sound/` being installed to `~/.local/share/room4doom/sound/`.